boschrexroth/ctrlx-automation-sdk/doc/setup_windows_virtualbox_ubuntu.md

-# Setting up a VirtualBox Virtual Machine as SDK Build Environment

-## Overview

-This guide shows how to use an [Ubuntu Desktop](https://ubuntu.com/desktop/developers) running in a virtual machine using the [ORACLE VM VirtualBox](https://www.virtualbox.org/) on a Windows 10 host system as a development environment to develop ctrlX AUTOMATION Apps.
+This guide shows how to use an [Ubuntu Desktop](https://ubuntu.com/desktop/developers) running in a virtual machine using the [VirtualBox](https://www.virtualbox.org/) on a Windows 10 host system as a development environment to develop ctrlX AUTOMATION apps.
-This setup gives you a seamless development environment for Linux applications when you don't have the possibility to setup a native Linux Operating System on your PC (e.g. if you are in a Windows based corporate network).

 ### Prerequisites

+* Can only be installed on AMD64/Intel64 host computer systems.
-* You need to have admin rights on your Windows system to be able to install the software.
+* You need to have admin rights on your host to be able to install the software.
-* Windows 10 with all updates.

-## Install ORACLE VM VirtualBox
+## Install VirtualBox

-Install [ORACLE VM VirtualBox](https://www.virtualbox.org/).
 The software can be downloaded from here: <https://www.virtualbox.org/.>

-## Setup Virtual Machine and install Ubuntu Distribution
+## Setup Virtual Machine and install Ubuntu Desktop 20.04 LTS

-Once installed setup a new virtual machine to host your Ubuntu guest system.
-For the installation of the Ubuntu Operating System, download an iso-Image.

-It is recommended to use Ubuntu Desktop 20.04 LTS from here: <https://old-releases.ubuntu.com/releases/focal/>
+Download an iso-image from <https://old-releases.ubuntu.com/releases/focal/>

-* Create a virtual machine running the Ubuntu, recommendation:
+Create a virtual machine, select these settings:

-* min 8 Gb Ram
+* min 8 GB Ram
-  * min 15 Gb Disk, VDI Type
+* min.
+15 GB Disk, VDI Type
 * all processors
 * insert Ubuntu *.iso into virtual CD Drive
 * Map free internet connection via network settings (Adapter 1, Bridged Adapter)
 * Map real/virtual control via network settings (Adapter 2, Bridged Adapter)

-* Start machine and follow installation instructions
+Start machine and follow installation instructions.

-* Install Virtual Box GuestAdditions
+Install Virtual Box GuestAdditions.

-* Configure IP Address to connect to your control
+Configure IP Address to connect to your control.

+## Running the Virtual Machine

+Start a SSH session and login into your virtual machine.

 ### Setup Corporate Proxy (Optional)

-If you are in a corporate environment, which uses a http-Proxy, then you may want to set the proxy configuration to be able to download software from within your distribution.
+If you are in a corporate environment, which uses a http/https-Proxy, then you may want to set the proxy configuration to be able to download software from within your VM.

-For this, you want to run a proxy on your Windows environment and redirect the distribution to this proxy running on localhost.
+For this, you need to run a proxy on your Windows environment and redirect the distribution to this proxy running on localhost.
 If you are directly connected to a router or the internet, then this step can be skipped.

 A recommended proxy program to be used on your Windows host system is <https://github.com/genotrance/px>.

 To set the environment variable in the distribution use: